- Full title is Aquaman and the Lost Kingdom

 And a few weeks later, the DC Fandome virtual event in October 2021 featured a sneak peek at Aquaman 2, including contributions from stars Jason Momoa and Yahya Abdul-Mateen II, director James Wan and producer Peter Safran, concept art and behind-the-scenes photography – highlights included Black Manta in training, monsters on sand dunes, and some awesome submarine tech.

-Here's the Aquaman and the Lost Kingdom cast, based on what we know so far:
+Here's the Aquaman and the Lost Kingdom cast as it stands:

 - Jason Momoa as Arthur Curry/Aquaman